yeonghun00/AlphaKRX/README.md

 *\*2025 alpha is negative because KOSPI 200 returned ~90% in 2025 (K-defense/AI boom).
 Portfolio still returned +47.6% in absolute terms.*

+*Annual figures are based on rebalancing windows (~6 per year), not strict calendar years.
+The last rebalancing window of each year extends ~43 trading days into the following year, so annual alpha figures are for directional intuition only — do not sum or compound them.
+Total return (+368.6%) and overall alpha (+180.1%) are computed from the full equity curve and are the authoritative figures.*

 ### Robustness Tests

 | Test | Sharpe | Status |